dberardi2020/MovieSorter/README.md

  Script for managing each stage in the process of ripping a DVD collection

 TODO
+* Determine solution for recording failures and series
 * Customize Compression output
 * Save Compression logs
 * Estimate Compression time statistically